khann18/RoboticCarInArduino/README.md

 As a heads up, most codes will require an ultrasonic sensor.
 We worked with a HC-sr04 sensor, however, other sensors may also be compatible.
 There are some codes that utilize different instruments as well, such as line tracking modules.

-We will shortly include another link to a GitHub account, which will include more codes for the same Elegoo Smart Robotic Car.

 Thank you and we hope this code may be useful for you.